Taiizor/Taiizor.Starterkit/README.md

 [![Discord-Server](https://img.shields.io/discord/932386235538878534?label=Discord)](https://discord.gg/nxG977byXb)

-# Welcome to Starterkit
+# Welcome to Taiizor.Starterkit
-Starterkit is a starterkit library for projects using .NET Blazor.
+Taiizor.Starterkit is a starterkit library for projects using .NET Blazor.
 It provides convenience with various functions it offers.

 ## Contributors